 • An MHRSD update in October 2024 had recorded more than 209,500 workers accredited across more than 127 examination centers.
 By the August 2025 update, that network had grown to more than 150 centers inside and outside the Kingdom.

 • MHRSD launched the umbrella program in 2021.
 External, pre-arrival testing then rolled out in phases across the largest labor-exporting countries.
-Pakistan went first, and Egypt joined in December 2023.
-The current core group is Pakistan, India, Bangladesh, Sri Lanka, and Egypt.
+Pakistan went first in September 2022, followed by India, Bangladesh, and Sri Lanka.
+Egypt joined in December 2023.
 As the program expands, further sending countries such as the Philippines and Nepal have come into scope.

 How the Process Works

-Your entry point depends on which track applies.
-For the SVP trades track, candidates register through the official SVP International platform.
-They complete a profile, then select an approved assessment center, trade, and exam date.
-Finally, they sit theoretical and practical exams.
+Candidates register through the SVP International platform.
+They complete a profile, select an approved assessment center, trade, and exam date, and sit theoretical and practical exams.
 The SVP certificate stays valid for five years.

 Sector Regulators: Where Licensed Professions Are Verified

-For Group 1 to 3 professions, credential verification rarely happens in isolation.
-It runs alongside the professional body that governs each field.
+For Group 1 to 3 professions, QVP verification alone is often not enough.
+Many regulated professions also require a separate license from the professional body that governs each field.
 Several sector regulators matter for expatriate hiring.
 The most prominent are the Saudi Council of Engineers, the Saudi Commission for Health Specialties, and the Saudi Organization for Chartered and Professional Accountants.
-Other professions—including law, teaching, and translation—answer to their own licensing authorities.
+Other professions, including law, teaching, valuation, and translation, answer to their own licensing authorities.

 Engineers: the Saudi Council of Engineers (SCE)

 A Royal Decree established the SCE statute.
 Under it, every engineer who practices in the Kingdom must register with the Council.
 Registration assesses both academic qualifications and practical experience.
-The SCE offers distinct membership categories for expatriate engineers.
-These include engineers whose visa carries an engineering profession and those whose visa does not.
-Each membership lasts three years.
+The SCE offers distinct membership categories for expatriate engineers, including engineers whose visa carries an engineering profession and those whose visa does not.
+Memberships may be issued for one, two, or three years depending on the selected registration period.
+Fees are charged per year: SAR 250 annually for engineers and SAR 200 for technicians, on top of a one-time SAR 500 processing fee.

 Registration grades track verified experience.
 An associate engineer needs at least four years.
 A professional engineer needs several more.
 A consultant engineer needs the most.
 Engineers may also sit professional exams through the SCE.
 The Council runs these in cooperation with the U.S.-based NCEES and with Qiyas.
 The NCEES route covers exams such as Fundamentals of Engineering and Principles and Practice of Engineering.